EMU Radical Reformation @ 500: Gender and Class

 May 30 | Heidelberg (B)

 Continue tracing the Anabaptist story up to the Netherlands, with important stops along the way.
 First: Strasbourg.
 This city on the French-German border enchants visitors with its charming half-timbered houses, cobblestone streets, and the iconic Gothic Strasbourg Cathedral.
-While here, learn about the mystic Anabaptist prophetesses who once walked these streets.
+While here, learn about the printers and mystic Anabaptist prophetesses who once walked these streets.
+Learn about Margarethe Pruss, an influential printer whose shop printed prophetess Ursula Jost's writing.
 Continue travelling to your hotel in Heidelberg.
 Enjoy some free time and find a place for dinner.

 May 31 | Münster (B, D)

 Enjoy a relaxing cruise down the Rhine River, taking in the beautiful sites.
-Enjoy lunch on board.
 Stop at the Cologne Cathedral, with time to stroll around and take in the majestic Cathedral.
 Then continue on your travels to Münster.
 Check into your hotel and enjoy dinner at the hotel.
 In the evening, take a walking tour of the city and hear about the violent uprising of radical Anabaptists during the Münster Rebellion.
-See the cages where the bodies of Anabaptist leaders were displayed—the cages which still hang from the St. Lamberti Church tower today.
+See the cages where the bodies of Anabaptist leaders were displayed—the cages which still hang from the St. Lambert Church tower today.

 June 1 | Sneek (B, D)

-Make the journey to the Netherlands today, arriving in time for lunch.
+Make the journey to the Netherlands today.
 Tour Mennonite sites in Friesland, including Menno Simon’s hometown of Witmarsum and the hidden church at Pingjum.

 Compare Mennonite and Catholic hidden churches; wonder at portraits of wealthy Mennonites in the Rijksmuseum; and see the canal houses of wealthy merchants and church-sponsored alms houses.
 Wander around the streets of Amsterdam, taking in the sites.
-Then, enjoy a tour of Amsterdam from the water on a cruise through the canals.
-Enjoy your last evening together on tour.
+Enjoy a tour of Amsterdam from the water on a cruise through the canals.

 Depending on your flight departure, enjoy breakfast at the hotel before you depart.
 Check out of your hotel this morning and depart for home, savouring sweet memories, and new insights!